bo1led-owl/checker/README.md

     checker run ./solution # for executable without arguments checker run "python solution.py" # for more complex commands

-To add a test use `add-test` (the first argument is input, the second one is the answer):
+To add a test use `add-test` (the first argument is the input, the second one is the answer):

     checker add-test "1 2" "3"